romdalf/romadams.com/docs/portfolio/ntap/k8svintageapp/index.md

         claimName: data-krb
 ```

-Without a valid configuration of the Kubernetes node, the Pod creation will failed:
+Without a valid DNS connection at the ONTAP level, the Pod creation will failed:

 ```YAML
 kubectl -n default describe pod/kerberos-user-pod-hardened